State Summary

 Audit Counting Method

-A post-election audit is not required by a statute, but may be conducted at the discretion of the Secretary of State.
-According to a news release from the office of the Secretary of State, ballots are hand counted during the audit.
+A post-election audit is not required by statute, but may be conducted at the discretion of the Secretary of State.
+Ballots are hand counted during the audit.
+Nebraska’s 2022 General Election Recap.

 Type Of Audit Units

-A post-election audit is not required by a statute, but a random audit of precincts may be conducted at the discretion of the Secretary of State.
+A post-election audit is not required by statute, but a random audit of precincts may be conducted at the discretion of the secretary of state.

 Contests & Issues Audited

-A post-election audit is not required by a statute, but may be conducted at the discretion of the Secretary of State.
-When conducted, the audit includes one (1) each of federal, statewide and local races.
+A post-election audit is not required by statute, but may be conducted at the discretion of the secretary of state.
+When conducted, the audit includes one each of federal, statewide and local races.

 Addressing Discrepancies